raelgc/win_us_intl/README.md

 1. Ubuntu Unity Dash don't respect the cedilla.
 Any other programs will work fine (Firefox, Google Chrome, Gnome programs, KDE programs, etc).
 2. Some obscure key combinations haven't been covered yet (acute + ß).
 3. Some dead key combinations don't work at all (acute + diaeresis != '")

+# Uninstall

+1. Check the command according your distribution and revert to `ibus`.
+2. Then clear the `dconf` entry according your distro, by example in Ubuntu run: `gsettings set org.gnome.settings-daemon.plugins.xsettings disabled-gtk-modules '[]'`

 # Troubleshooting